 Plan ahead and contact ISS if you wish to pursue any of these options.

-- Failure to register initial I-20
+- Failure to attend International Landing Day to register your I-20

-- Failure to request program extension before program end date
+- Failure to request program extension before program end date on your I-20

-- Failure to maintain active full-time enrollment
+- Failure to maintain full-time enrollment

 - Failure to make satisfactory academic progress